MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Method

-\textbf{Physical Richness.} Following prior works~\citep{wisa}, we categorize physical phenomena into three primary domains, each subdivided into fine-grained primitives, as shown in Fig.~\ref{fig:workflow_mmphyspipe}.
-MMPhysPipe leverages Qwen3-VL~\citep{qwen3vl} as a physical evaluator to assign an intensity score ranging from $1$ to $5$ for each primitive, where $1$ denotes a negligible occurrence and $5$ represents high-impact manifestation.
-To mitigate hallucinations outputs, we implement a Chain-of-Visual-Evidence (CoVE)~\citep{vchain} reasoning rule: the VLM should articulate specific visual cues, such as momentum exchange in a collision, before quantifying the intensity.
+\textit{Physical Richness.} Following prior works~\cite{wisa}, we categorize physical phenomena into three primary domains, each subdivided into fine-grained primitives.
+MMPhysPipe leverages Qwen3-VL~\cite{qwen3vl} as a physical evaluator to assign an intensity score ranging from $1$ to $5$ for each primitive, where $1$ denotes a negligible occurrence and $5$ represents high-impact manifestation.
+To mitigate hallucinated outputs, we implement a Chain-of-Visual-Evidence (CoVE)~\cite{vchain} reasoning rule: the VLM should provide visual evidence, such as momentum exchange in a collision, before scoring.

 Crucially, for primitives achieving the highest intensity scores, the VLM performs \textit{Physical Subject Extraction}, generating concise descriptive phrases (e.g., "steam rising from pan").
 These phrases act as semantic anchors, bridging the gap between high-level physical principles and the subsequent low-level perceptual grounding annotation.